longevity-consortium/SysBioM001Paper/WGCNA/README.md

 > Of note, this code, originally written by Tomasz Wilmanski, was copied from the private GitHub repository (https://github.com/longevity-consortium/Sysbio_WGCNA.git) on Jul.
 22, 2022.

 Output:
-* Assignment of each protein to a module within the correlation network, which is used in downstream analysis (Figure 3)
+* Assignment of each protein to a module within the correlation network, which was used in downstream analysis (Figure 3)
-* Eigengene values for each module, which are used in downstream analysis (Figure 3)
+* Eigengene values for each module, which were used in downstream analysis (Figure 3)
-* Intramodular connectivity of each protein within the Darkgreen module, which is used in downstream analysis (Figure 3)
+* Intramodular connectivity of each protein within the Darkgreen module, which was used in downstream analysis (Figure 3)

 ### 2. WGCNA_Arivale-metabolomics.r
 This R code performed WGCNA for the Arivale plasma metabolomics dataset (Price, N.D. et al. Nat.
 Biotechnol.
 2017; Earls, J.C. et al. J. Gerontol.
 A. Biol.
 Sci.
 Med.
 Sci.
 2019).
 > Of note, this code, written by Tomasz Wilmanski, was copied from the public GitHub repository (https://github.com/PriceLab/WGCNA-Metabolon-Code.git) on Jul.
 22, 2022.

 Output:
-* Assignment of each protein to a module within the correlation network, which is used in downstream analysis (Supplementary Figure 5, 6)
+* Assignment of each protein to a module within the correlation network, which was used in downstream analysis (Supplementary Figure 5, 6)
 * Eigengene values for each module, which were not used directly in our M001/M004 paper

 ## Requirements